 Financial services companies, for example, want to know that a new content services platform – well, any solution, really – will play nicely with its core banking solution.

 The reason why?
 No one wants to overhaul technology that’s already in place and working well, or challenge (i.e., frustrate) employees by changing the software applications and solutions they’re already comfortable working in.

-“There’s a clichéd word we use to explain this: seamless,” says Glenn Gibson, product marketing manager at Hyland Software.
-“When we integrate OnBase (Hyland Software’s ECM product) with other applications, it is very hard to tell where OnBase starts and the business application ends.
+“There’s a clichéd word we use to explain this: seamless,” says Glenn Gibson, product marketing manager at Hyland.
+“When we integrate OnBase (Hyland's content services platform) with other applications, it is very hard to tell where OnBase starts and the business application ends.
 We can extend its functionality right into the other application’s user interface.
 The user doesn't need to leave the application.
-All they know is, the application they always used, just got much, much better.”
+All they know is, the application they always used just got much, much better.”

 Software solutions that seamlessly (there’s that word again) integrate with established technology also allow for training ease.

 “Training is very simple,” says Gibson.
 “By keeping your users in the applications they are most familiar with, training requirements are minimal.”